Streamlined Adult Gerontology Acute Care NP Post-Graduate

 Applicants should be aware that if your current workplace/agency will not enter into a clinical affiliation agreement with the University of Pennsylvania, or if you are unable to secure a clinical placement where a clinical affiliation agreement is already in place, you may not be able to complete this post-master’s certificate program.
 In addition, if you move to a state where the University of Pennsylvania does not have permission to operate, you may not be able to complete this post-master’s certificate program.

-The Streamlined Adult Gerontology Acute Care NP program at the University of Pennsylvania School of Nursing is offered online, but currently cannot serve students in the following states: Louisiana, New York*, North Dakota, and Tennessee.
+The Streamlined Adult Gerontology Acute Care NP program at the University of Pennsylvania School of Nursing is offered online, but currently cannot serve students in the following states: California, Louisiana, New York*, North Dakota, and Tennessee.